 - Doing too many protein treatments too often

-When it comes to caring for your hair, it’s best to not just go through the motions.
+When it comes to caring for your hair, it’s best not just go through the motions.
 Paying attention to your hair at every step of your regimen gives you the opportunity to notice changes in your hair.
 I fell into this trap.

-I had a regimen that I thought was working for me and it was for a while so I got really comfortable and stopped paying close attention to my hair when it was giving me signs for months that my moisture and protein balance was off.
+I had a regimen that I thought was working for me, and it was for a while, so I got really comfortable and stopped paying close attention to my hair when it was giving me signs for months that my moisture and protein balance was off.

 What’s the best method to maintain the balance?

-When my relaxed hair is in balanced mode I go the safe route and stick with a moisturizing hair regimen.
+When my relaxed hair is in balanced mode, I go the safe route and stick with a moisturizing hair regimen.
 Because it’s a whole lot easier to correct moisture overload than it is to correct protein overload.

 Here are some things that can be done when the hair gets unbalanced